agnat/ncd/README.md

 }
 ````

 These pairs of queues provide a generic, bidirectional inter-thread facility not unsimilar to apple's grand central dispatch.
 Both, the apple and the libuv event loop have a notion of a main thread.
-They both provide a threadpool.
-However, as the name indicates the similarities only go so far.
+They both provide a thread pool.
+However, as the name suggests the similarities only go so far.

 If you are familiar with libuv programming you already guessed it.
 Behind the scenes the work queue deals with items of type `uv_work_t`.
-The main queue handles the other direction and holds a `uv_async_t` that is the backchannel for the current work callback.
+The main queue handles the other direction and holds a `uv_async_t` that is the backchannel for the current work function.

 ### Handles